Suchitra-Sahoo/AgriLearnNetwork/README.md

 **Landing Page**

  Welcome to AgriLearnNetwork!
-Step into a world where agriculture meets innovation.
+Leap into a world where agriculture meets innovation.
 Our captivating landing page invites you to embark on a journey towards agricultural excellence.
 Be inspired to take the first step towards a prosperous and sustainable farming future.

 ![image](https://github.com/Suchitra-Sahoo/AgriLearnNetwork/blob/main/components/Screenshot%202024-05-04%20205856.png)